-People move.
+People move all the time.
 We move for jobs, for family, for a change of scenery.
 In the case of divorce, sometimes you just want to get the heck out of Dodge and settle in a place that isn’t full of bad memories.
 If it’s only you, relocating is relatively simple.
-When there are children and custody issues involved, things become much more complicated.
+When children are involved and you have custody issues to consider, things become much more complicated.

-One of our founding partners, Rick Jones, has a regular segment on the Danny Bonaduce and Sarah Morning Show.
+One of our founding partners, Rick Jones, has a regular segment on the KZOK 102.5.
 On the air, he answers listener questions about divorce and family law.
 A recent caller found himself in just this predicament.
 The mother of his child, with whom he shares custody, wants to move out of state.
+Can she?
 What are his options?

 Related Reading: Relocation After Divorce: Can I Move Out of State With My Children?